 CARRIER ON WHEELS (COW): A portable self-contained cell site that can be moved to a location and set up to provide personal wireless services on a temporary or emergency basis.
 A COW is normally vehicle-mounted and contains a telescoping boom and an antenna support.

 CITY: The City of Piedmont, South Dakota.

+CLUB OR LODGE: The use of a site for provision of meeting, recreational, or social facilities by a private or nonprofit association, primarily for use by members and guests.
+This use includes private social clubs and fraternal organizations.

 COMMUNITY FACILITIES: Community facilities are uses of a public or nonprofit nature that provide a local service to people of the community.
-Examples include: libraries; museums; senior centers; historic and monument sites; clubs or lodges; public swimming pools; and, public safety facilities, such as police, ambulance, and fire stations.
+Examples include: libraries; museums; senior centers; historic and monument sites; public swimming pools; and, public safety facilities, such as police, ambulance, and fire stations.

 COMPLETE APPLICATION: A complete application contains all of the information and items required per this Ordinance, and/or City policy.